Amtrak train with 190 passengers derails after colliding with vehicle in Southern California

-At least three Amtrak trains cars partially derailed Wednesday when the train collided with a water tender truck in Moorpark.
+Several Amtrak train cars partially derailed Wednesday when the train collided with a water tender truck in Moorpark.

-At least four of the 190 passengers aboard Amtrak Train 14, Coast Star Light heading to Seattle suffered minor injuries, according to the Ventura County Fire Department.
+About 15 of the nearly 200 passengers and 13 employees aboard the Amtrak Coast Star Light train heading to Seattle suffered minor injuries, according to the Ventura County Fire Department.
 Firefighter-paramedics appeared to be assessing passengers in pop-up tents set up at the site, and authorities said that number could change.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.